theerfan/Q/Open_Hackathon.md

 - Depth of use of the quantum computing software and hardware stack.

 *QML Challenge Leaderboard*:
-- Up to 20 teams will have their projects considered for the Grand Prize, based on the QML Challenge Leaderboard rankings.
+- Up to 20 teams will have their projects judged for the Open Hackathon Grand Prize, based on the their position in the QML Challenge Leaderboard rankings.

 ### Power Ups